Resources for

 Housing

-• How to Talk to Elderly Parents About Assisted Living LINK
+• How to Talk to Elderly Parents About Assisted Living - Link

 • Is it Time for My Parent to Move Into Independent Living or a retirement Home?
 Let’s Talk about Aging Parents - A Real Life Guide to Solving Problems with 27 Essential Conversations, by Laura Tamblyn Watts